Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/README.md

 # Settings overview

-Click on the [fas fa-cogs]Game Settings tab then under the Game Settings heading click on [fas fa-cogs]Configure Settings.
+Click on the [fa-solid fa-cogs]Game Settings tab then under the Game Settings heading click on [fa-solid fa-cogs]Configure Settings.

-Click on [fas fa-cogs]System Settings
+Click on [fa-solid fa-cogs]System Settings

 - _Variant/Optional Rules_ - Here you can turn on individual Pulp Cthulhu rules and other optional rules
 - _Initiative Settings_ - Additional settings for optional initiative rule